ARM9/bass/doc/architectures.md

 ### Extend the Table Backend
 `todo` As above.
-But you Extend the original `table` class and pass everything though it that is not of your concerns.
+But extend the original `table` class and pass everything though it that is not of your concern.